petermcLBL/fftx/README.md

 cmake -DCMAKE_INSTALL_PREFIX=~/work/fftx -D_codegen=CUDA ..
 cmake --build . --target install --config Release
 ```
+This shows an example building for CUDA on Windows; you can also build for CPU
+or AMD HIP as shown above (under Building for Linux).

 When **FFTX** is built, the final step (of *make install*) creates a tree structure
 (at the location specified by **CMAKE_INSTALL_PREFIX**).
 The following